prav0106/AI-FakeProfileDetection/README.md

-# Fake Profile Detection in Social Media
+# Fake Profile Detection in Social Medi

 ## 📌 Project Overview
 This project aims to **detect fake profiles** on social media platforms using **AI and Machine Learning** techniques.
 It analyzes user behavior, profile attributes, and interactions to classify accounts as **genuine or fake**.